 Menorca is a little piece of paradise in the Mediterranean.
-I’ve wanted to visit this Spanish island for years, and now that I’ve been invited to speak at an influencer conference called MustSeeMenorca, I’ve finally gotten my chance.
-I have 5 days in Menorca to take in the highlights, and each day I find something new to love.
+I’ve wanted to visit this Spanish island for years, and now that I’ve been invited to speak at a travel influencer conference here, I’ve finally gotten my chance.
+I have 5 days in Menorca to take in the highlights, and on each day of my itinerary I find something new to love.

 5 Days in Menorca

-From secluded coves with crystal water to hilltop fortresses from centuries past, the island has a wealth of natural treasures and man-made gems.
+From secluded coves with crystal water to hilltop fortresses from centuries past, the island has a wealth of natural treasures and man-made gems to discover.
 But there are a number of things that stand out, and for good reason.

 1. Cala Galdana

-If I have to choose a favorite moment of the trip, it’s a boat ride from Cala Galdana to some of the nearby beaches.
+If I have to choose a favorite moment of the trip, it’s a boat ride from Cala Galdana, one of the best beaches in Menorca.

-Most can only be reached on foot or by water, and they’re spectacular to see.
+Most of the beaches we spot on our boat trip in Menorca can only be reached on foot or by water, and they’re spectacular to see.

-In the former capital of Menorca, Ciutadella’s historic center is another of my favorite places on the island.
+In the former capital of Menorca, Ciutadella’s historic center is another of the best places on my Menorca itinerary.

-I particularly enjoy walking through the main square and along the narrow streets to soak up the atmosphere and enjoy the views of the marina.
+I particularly enjoy walking through the main square, Placa des Born, and along the narrow streets to soak up the atmosphere and enjoy the views of the marina.

-Secret gardens and hidden courtyards complete the picture, and by the end of the day I’m smitten.
+Secret gardens and hidden courtyards complete the picture of Ciutadella, and by the end of the day I’m smitten.

 3. Cova d’en Xoroi